Here's one thing North Korea can do to show it's serious about de-nuking

 He added that Japan will continue its policy of "maximum pressure" until "North Korea gives up WMDs [weapons of mass destruction] and nuclear missiles completely."

-Japan's fear is that in a bid to get a win, Trump will be satisfied with a commitment from North Korea that would abandon nuclear weapons and intercontinental ballistic missiles, but not press to include short and medium-range weapons that are able to target Japan.
+Japan's fear is that, in a bid to get a win, Trump will be satisfied with a commitment from North Korea to abandon nuclear weapons and intercontinental ballistic missiles, but not give up its short and medium-range weapons that are able to target Japan.

 "So far, White House officials have been saying that the US is not going to give anything until North Korea completely denuclearizes, it's setting a very hard line on negotiations," said Denmark.